On-site support for Stratford Halo

 How are you supporting residents who have already moved into temporary accommodation?

 In addition to providing them with their alternative accommodation, we ensure that no-one is left out -of-pocket by having to move.
-This means that we will cover any additional travel costs people face, the cost of using local laundry facilities while they are without a washing machine and any parking costs at hotels.
-Until households move into their longer-term accommodation, we also provide them with either breakfast and dinner at their hotel, or £30 a day per person aged over 10, or £20 for under-10s.
+This means that we will cover any additional travel costs people face, while we also reimbursed the cost of using local laundry facilities while they were without a washing machine, and any parking costs at hotels.
+Until households moved into their longer-term accommodation, we also provided them with either breakfast and dinner at their hotel, or £30 a day per person aged over 10, or £20 for under-10s.

 We are communicating frequently with residents, through telephone welfare checks, email updates three times a week and their dedicated resident liaison officers, and are also providing free, confidential access to counselling services for everyone in affected households.